-I’ve eaten summer rolls as a starter to various Asian dishes, as part of a buffet and just on their own as a lovely lunch or snack.
+I’ve eaten spring rolls as a starter to various Asian dishes, as part of a buffet and just on their own as a lovely lunch or snack.
 They’re actually fairly substantial despite being very fresh and fairly low cal.

 I generally start off showing off my chopstick prowess but usually quickly switch to just using my hands.
 And so I will leave it to you to decide how you wish to proceed.

-Ingredients for Vietnamese Summer Rolls with Tofu
+Ingredients for Vietnamese Spring Rolls

 You can buy various types of tofu.
 The most common are silken, soft, firm and extra firm.
 Extra firm is what you are looking for here.

 You might find it in the supermarket chiller on in tetrapaks in the world food aisle.
 Fresh is generally preferable if possible but I do often keep a long life option in the pantry.

 The biggest thing to remember with tofu is that as much moisture as possible needs to be removed before cooking.
 This can be achieved by using a mixture of kitchen roll and pressing it.

 Be very careful when handling the tofu, it will fall apart with relative ease.
 Don’t keep flipping it when cooking and pick it up carefully when marinating.
 It is marginally more robust once fried and crispy.

 Fresh herbs are the key to a fab summer roll.
 Mint provides the a classic Vietnamese flavour and coriander provides a distinctive fresh and complementary note.